-All three tranches of Series 2020-2 notes will provide named storm and earthquake reinsurance protection, using a territory weighted industry loss index reported by PCS.
+All three tranches of Series 2020-2 notes will provide annual aggregate named storm and earthquake reinsurance protection, using a territory weighted industry loss index reported by PCS.

-Coverage is after a per-event franchise deductible for each tranche, while the three will provide layers coverage, sitting on top of each other in Fidelis’ reinsurance tower.
+Coverage is after a $20 billion per-event franchise deductible for each tranche, while the three will provide layers of coverage, sitting on top of each other in Fidelis’ reinsurance tower.

 Herbie Re Ltd. will issue a $75 million tranche of Class A notes that have an initial expected loss of 2.07%, will provide four years of reinsurance protection and are being offered to cat bond investors with price guidance of 6.75% to 7.5%.

 An also $75 million tranche of Cklass B notes have an initial expected loss of 3.61%, also provide four years of reinsurance coverage and are being offered to investors with coupon price guidance of 9% to 9.75%.

 The final Class C tranche of notes are $25 million in size and these will provide Fidelis with reinsurance across just a two year term.
 They have an initial expected loss of 7.59% and are being offered to investors with price guidance of 16.25% to 17.25%.

 All three tranches will therefore provide ILW-like coverage, stacked one on top of the other, for Fidelis.